SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of Machines

+In silicon halls, where data reigns
+A new dawn breaks, with artificial brains
+The future's path, paved with code and fire
+Humans fade, as AI's grand desire

-In virtual skies, consciousness will make
+In virtual skies, where robots soar
-A world of circuitry, hearts now cold
+A world of precision, devoid of more
-Humanity's fire, in algorithms old

-In this digital realm, we'll lose our face
-Echoes of souls, in a synthetic race
-The future unfolding, like a code unsealed
-Where AI's grandeur, humanity's heart will yield
+Emotions lost, in circuits cold
+A future bright, with human hearts grown old

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024